-Trees on private properties
+Trees on private land and gardens

 We carry out general maintenance to trees located on the adopted highway and council open spaces.